Port Isaac: Transport

 The first link from Port Isaac to the railways was started by John Prout, who ran a service to Bodmin Road station, more than 10 mi distant, from 1861.
 The railways came much closer when the North Cornwall Railway opened the section from Delabole to Wadebridge in 1895, which included a station at Port Isaac Road 4 mi from the village.
 Produce from the area, including fish, flowers and fruit, was transported through the steep and narrow lanes to the station, with 150 tons of fish being transported by cart for onward shipment in 1897.

 The horse-drawn connection to the railway was replaced by a motor bus in 1920, and when this service was taken over by the Southern National Omnibus Company in 1930, Prouts merged the passenger service into the freight cartage service that they ran for the Southern Railway.
 The Okehampton to Wadebridge railway line closed in 1966.
 Due to the sparsely populated area, ticket sales were always low: 4,500 annually in 1928, dropping to less than 2,000 in 1936; freight dropped in a similar way over the same period.

 The village was served by Western Greyhound's 584 bus service from Wadebridge to Camelford, which ran five times daily in each direction, except for Sundays.
 A summer Sunday service provided up to four return journeys.

 In 1997, FirstGroup route 96 provided five buses each way, between Wadebridge and Bude.

-Newquay Cornwall Airport, located in Newquay, is the closest airport to the village.
+Newquay Airport, located in Newquay, is the closest airport to the village.

 In 2016, a local taxi service – Port Isaac Shuttle Service – was asked to change the way that it displayed its name after Cornwall Council deemed it offended good taste.